codemask-labs/nestjs-elasticsearch/readme.md

 Welcome to Nestjs Elasticsearch module based on [@nestjs/elasticsearch](https://www.npmjs.com/package/@nestjs/elasticsearch) package.

+The current version (2.x) is fully compatible with Elasticsearch 8.
+For projects using Elasticsearch 7, use the previous version (1.x).

 ### Motive

 This package originates from our experience with using Elasticsearch in production environments, which leaded to maintenance issues when extensively used aggregations, searches and filters (especially aggregations).